How to Store Your Sleeping Bag: Pay Attention to This

 Can I store my sleeping bag in a plastic bag or vacuum-sealed bag?

-It’s best to avoid storing your sleeping bag in airtight containers or plastic bags.
+avoid storing your sleeping bag in airtight containers or plastic bags.
 This can trap moisture and lead to mildew or odors.
 Opt for breathable storage options like cotton sacks.

 Should I wash my sleeping bag before storing it?

-Yes, it’s important to clean and thoroughly dry your sleeping bag before storing it.
+Yes, it’s necessary to clean and thoroughly dry your sleeping bag before storing it.
 This helps prevent the growth of mold and mildew and ensures that the bag is fresh and ready for future use.

 What’s the best way to store a down sleeping bag vs. a synthetic sleeping bag?